cardboardcode/main/docs/UserGuide.md

 <!-- @@author A0139750B -->
 ## **Cheat Sheet**
 Getting the hang of it?
-Here’s a quick and dirty summary of all **T-T** commands
+Here’s a quick and dirty summary of all **T-T** commands and keyboard shortcuts.

 | Commands  | Function  | Usage  |
 |---|---|---|